s-christian/Fit_or_Fail/fitorfail-next/README.md

 -   Upload custom images
     -   User profile_pictures
     -   Ad image_urls
--   Improve API to add/delete multiple questions or ads at once
+-   Improve API to delete multiple questions or ads at once
 -   Improved site statistics
     -   points, totalAnswers, correctAnswers, and wins counts per month
         -   Statistics collection in MongoDB that holds totals for everything, and totals on a monthly basis